ChameleonFramework/Chameleon/README.md

 You can build this project by running `./gradlew build` in the project root directory, or if you use Microsoft Windows, you can run `./gradlew.bat build`.
 If you have Gradle 7.0+ installed, you can simply run the `gradle build` command in the project root directory.

+To publish the built artifacts to your local maven repository, add `publishToMavenLocal` after the `build` command.

 While the project can run on Java 8 or above, to build the project you will need Java 17 or above due to several platforms we support requiring modern versions of Java.

 ### License